 - Thumb : T (thumb isn’t used in any of these basic chords)

-The red dots indicate where you should place your fingers and the white dots tell you that the string should be played ‘open’, i.e do not fret any notes.
-An ‘X’ above a string indicates that the string should not be played.
+A ‘0‘ above the nut (the orange strip) tells you that the string should be played ‘open’, i.e do not fret any notes.
+An ‘X’ above the nut indicates that the string should not be played.

 Tip and Tricks

 Finger placement.
 Try to place your fingers as close to the fret-wire as you are able to.
 The reason for this is because if you place them too far back, the string is likely to buzz.
 It might be difficult at first, but over time it’ll become second nature.

 Finger pressure.
 Try to use the lightest touch necessary for the string to ring through without any buzzing.
 Pressing down too hard will cause the note to become slightly sharp, making the chord sound off key.